bri3d/VW_Flash/docs/docs.md

 Problematic, but a workable solution for arbitrary code execution.
 Find some nops, replace them with a jump to empty memory, write a little procedure, flash it slowly and off we go...

 Er... well... what do we want the procedure to do?
-Where do we want to patch?
+Where do we want to patch now that we have Arbitrary Code Execution?

 # The Patch